 Furthermore, our results indicate that cultures dissociated from the same brain tissue display trends in their temporal evolution that are more similar than those obtained with respect to different batches, as quantified by the average correlation coefficients within and across batches.
 We suggest two hypotheses that could help explain the observed phenomena: 1) Cultures derived from the same brain tissues were cultured and exposed to experiments in the same time periods and under very similar experimental conditions, this could have induced the similarities in the observed results.
 2) Our findings could indicate that even after dissociation, these neurons preserved some of the properties and characteristics of the original brain tissue they were harvested from.
 This would indicate that genetic information and genetic programs control neural development and neural firing more than previously hypothesized.
 [19]

 In future work, the experiments proposed in Chapter 4 (Aim 2) will be carried out and their results used to answer the second experimental question object of this dissertation work.
-The experimental Timeline, with a description of the experiment schedule is presented in the next chapter.
+The experimental timeline, with a description of the experiment schedule is presented in the next chapter.

 TIMELINE